finbourne/luminesce-sdk-csharp/sdk/docs/CurrentTableFieldCatalogApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<CurrentTableFieldCatalogApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<CurrentTableFieldCatalogApi>();
             var freeTextSearch = "freeTextSearch_example";  // string? | Limit the catalog to only things in some way dealing with the passed in text string (optional) var jsonProper = false;  // bool? | Should this be text/json (not json-encoded-as-a-string) (optional)  (default to false)